Tips for Cleaning Your AC System

-With summer winding down in Boynton Beach, now is a great time to get a head start on air conditioner maintenance.
+With summer winding down in Boynton Beach, now is a great time to get ahead on air conditioner maintenance.

-If you haven’t washed it recently, it could be clogged with dust and yard waste.
-This buildup can limit your unit’s efficiency and cause it to malfunction.
-Or wear it down sooner.
+If you haven’t washed it this year, it could be full of mud and yard refuse.
+This buildup can reduce your unit’s efficiency and cause it to malfunction.
+Or make it wear out more quickly.

-We suggest having your air conditioning system professionally maintained once a year.
+We recommend having your air conditioning system professionally maintained every year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on electric bills.
+Clean equipment can be more energy efficient, which could save you money on energy expenses.

-Consistent AC maintenance also helps our technicians spot and address slight issues before they become expensive problems.
+Routine AC maintenance also helps our technicians spot and take care of small issues before they turn into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some upkeep you can do on your own between professional tune-ups.
-You only need about an hour to get the grime off your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some maintenance you can do on your own between professional tune-ups.
+It only takes about an hour to wash your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a temperate day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+Pick a mild day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
 That way, you can check the unit once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment